shyamkanth/Hey-ToDo-Classic-ToDo-Application/README.md

 ## Technologies Used

 - Kotlin
-- Firebase for real-time database synchronization
+- Coroutines for background processes
 - MVVM architecture
 - Room database for offline storage